cs4224g/supplier/README.md

 ### Populating Data into Cassandra

-The following instructions assume you are running this on xcnd40.
+The following instructions assume you are running this on xcnd40 in the directory that has been set up.

 1. `cd /temp/cs4224-group-g-cassandra` and run `cqlsh`.
 2. Run `DROP KEYSPACE WHOLESALE_SUPPLIER;` in the cqlsh terminal.